- 1 The 3 Top Weight Loss and Detox Plans

 Liz’s plan seems to appeal to women a lot more than men.
 It also appeals to a somewhat older people in their later 30’s to mid 60’s.

 Both plans have free resources that explain the theory and basics of each plan for free.
-I can send you both ebooks when you sign up for free.

 Dr. Oz 2 week diet